 - Transcript Translation:

 Applicants who completed all or part of their education abroad are required to have their foreign credentials translated by an independent service.
-We recommend one of the following translation services: Joseph Silny or ECE Edcuational Credential Evaluators, Inc. If additional evaluation is needed, the applicant will be notified by the office of Academic Assistance and Graduate Admissions (OAA).
+We require that you use one of the following translation services: Joseph Silny or ECE Edcuational Credential Evaluators, Inc. If additional evaluation is needed, the applicant will be notified by the office of Academic Assistance and Graduate Admissions (OAA).
 The academic records MUST include original documents and a proof of degree letter, if receipt of degree is not indicated on the mark sheet.
 Documents must be provided for every school attended.
 Notarized copies are acceptable, or the original documents may be brought to the Office of Academic Assistance and Graduate Admissions (OAA) for review and copying.

 Photocopies of the official score report for the Test of English as a Foreign Language (TOEFL) must be submitted by international applicants whose native language is other than English in order for admission to be considered.
 TOEFL scores may not be more than two years old.
 If your test date does not meet this criterion, you must retake the TOEFL and submit current scores before your application will be considered.
 Exception: the TOEFL is not required of international applicants who have received an accredited bachelor’s degree or a higher degree from a U.S. institution or from applicants whose mother tongue is English.
 The correct Educational Testing Service institution code number is 5251.
 The TOEFL became a computer-based test in many parts of the world in July 1998; an essay-writing score is now a standard part of the test.